natebird/laptop/README.md

 * rbenv (for managing versions of the Ruby programming language)
 * Ruby language (for writing general-purpose code)
 * Bundler gem (for managing Ruby libraries)
-* Rails gem (for writing web applications)
-* Heroku gem (for interacting with the Heroku API)
-* Taps gem (for pushing and pulling SQL databases between environments)
-* Postgres gem (for making Ruby talk to SQL databases)
+* POW gem (for easily running applications locally)

-It should take about 20 minutes for everything to install, depending on your machine.
+It should take about 15 minutes for everything to install, depending on your machine.